 Pupils are assessed in lessons regularly.
 Each term, assessment data is formally recorded and tracked, so that pupil progress can be closely monitored.
-Reports on pupil progress are published to parents and each year there is a parents evening where progress can be discussed.
-The SENDCo is available to speak to at parents evening.
+Reports on pupil progress are published to parents and each year there are two TLCs (teacher leaner conferences) where progress can be discussed.
+The SENDCo is available to speak to at the TLCs.